TejasSathe010/JourneyMate---Travel-Planner/README.md

 ## Additional Requirements

 - **About Us Page**: Includes group member details, the data model image, and a GitHub link for project coordination.
-- **Self-Reflection**: Each team member adds a self-reflection comment on their learnings, time spent, and recommendations for future projects.

 ## GitHub Coordination